rhel-labs/learn-katacoda/helpful-commands/step1.md

 # Manipulating file contents

-The first step towards modifying files is knowing what files exist.
+The first step towards modifying files is knowing which files exist.
 Use `ls` to take a look at the contents of the current directory:

 `ls`{{execute T1}}

 <pre class=file>
-anaconda-ks.cfg  example.txt  openscap_data  original-ks.cfg
+anaconda-ks.cfg  quote.txt  openscap_data  original-ks.cfg
 </pre>

 There are a few configs and a subdirectory, but you will use _quote.txt_